CaptMcAwes0me/cisco_scripts/parse_route_table_v7_README.md

-*** This script takes the output of 'show route' from an ASA/FTD and provides the output in a more readable fashion. ***
+*** This script takes the output of 'show route all' from an ASA/FTD and provides the output in a more readable fashion. ***

 To run:
 1.)
 Gather the output of 'show route all' from ASA/FTD and save to a text file.